uncbiag/PIANO/README.md

+# PIANO: Perfusion Imaging via Advection-Diffusion

+Please refer to the newest version at https://github.com/uncbiag/D2-SONATA.

-# This repository contains the code and experiments for our papers:
+This repository contains the code and experiments for our papers:

 [Perfusion Imaging: An Advection Diffusion Approach](https://arxiv.org/abs/2009.02796) - IEEE TMI (In Minor Revision)